carrieprice78/website/content/courses/covid-19/_index.md

 ---
 # Course title, summary, and position.
 linktitle: COVID-19
-summary: A collection of resources for research and fact-checking for COVID-19 information..
+summary: A collection of resources for obtaining the most current and factual information about COVID-19.
-weight: 1
+#weight: 1

 # Page metadata.
 title: COVID-19